Bonfales12345/clickey/README.md

 ### Installation
 1. Download the latest release.
+2. Extract the .zip File
-2. Move `Clickey.app` to your `/Applications` folder.
+3. Move `Clickey.app` to your `/Applications` folder.
-3. Launch the app and grant Accessibility permissions when prompted.
+4. Launch the app and grant Accessibility permissions when prompted.

 ---